Big auto lender only checked 8% of applicants' incomes

 "A lack of income verification...creates more uncertainty around whether borrowers will be able to afford their monthly payments," Moody's wrote.

-By comparison, Santander's main competitor auto lender AmeriCredit verified 64% of applicant incomes.
+By comparison, Santander's main competitor in the subprime auto lender space -- AmeriCredit -- verified 64% of applicant incomes.

-Santander's behavior is very much reminiscent of the practices that led to the home loan crisis where people were getting home mortgages who clearly should not have.
-The difference is that car loans are smaller and make up a smaller portion of the overall economy.
+Santander's behavior is reminiscent of the practices that led to the home loan crisis where people were getting home mortgages who clearly should not have.
+The difference is that car loans are for smaller amounts and make up a far tinier portion of the overall economy.

-But it's not surprising that losses at subprime auto lenders are at the highest rate since the aftermath of the Great Recession.
+Still, there are concerns since losses at subprime auto lenders are at the highest rate since the aftermath of the Great Recession.
 S&P Global Ratings found that losses on subprime auto loans in January hit 9.1%, the worst level since 2010.

 "The warning bells are blaring too loud to ignore any longer," says Erin Mahoney of the Committee for Better Banks, a group advocating for reform.